• Skip to primary navigation

 My response:

 Having a non-judgmental attitude is a result of the understanding that no one is perfect and everyone makes mistakes in life.
-It’s the realization that everyone has been through difficult times and is possibly moving towards a brighter tomorrow.
-It is the acceptance of the fact that every single person is a unique individual, and the comprehension that their individuality should be respected.
-A non-judgmental attitude gives others space to be who they are, and supports them in their efforts to turn into the best version of themselves.
+It’s the realization that everyone has been through difficult times and is possibly moving toward a brighter tomorrow.
+It is the acceptance of the fact that every single person is a unique individual and the comprehension that their individuality should be respected.
+A non-judgmental attitude gives others space to be who they are and supports them in their efforts to turn into the best version of themselves.

-Of course, the reality is that most people are quick to judge each other, and no matter how less we judge others, it’s likely that we’ll be judged by them… a lot.
+Of course, the reality is that most people are quick to judge each other, and no matter how little we judge others, it’s likely that we’ll be judged by them… a lot.
 Does that mean that judging others would make life easier for you, just because you’re being judged by them?
 Not at all.
-In fact, doing so could create a hell out of your life.
-In essence, to judge means to have certain expectations from people — to want them to be different than who they are — and the reality is that no one is going to fulfill your expectations.
-Hence emotional anguish and social conflict is inevitably experienced by those who are focused on judging people.
+In fact, doing so could create a hell of a life.
+In essence, to judge means to have certain expectations of people—to want them to be different from who they are—and the reality is that no one is going to fulfill your expectations.
+Hence, emotional anguish and social conflict are inevitably experienced by those who are focused on judging people.

-Lastly, yes, you’re right in saying that people who claim to be non-judgmental are usually snobs — they are the ones who try to boost their egos by claiming that they are non-judgmental.
-Instead of trying to boost their egos by openly judging others — like most do — they do so by pretending to be saint-like.
+And you’re right, people who call themselves non-judgmental are indeed usually snobs—they are the ones who try to boost their egos by claiming that they are non-judgmental.
+Instead of trying to boost their egos by openly judging others—like most do—they do so by pretending to be saint-like.
 But this also comes from a judgmental mentality.
-If you are non-judgmental, what is the need of shouting to the world that you are so?
+If you are non-judgmental, what is the need to shout to the world that you are so?

 Love,